Aditya-AR-A/logintest/README.md

 # Login System with Go and Fiber

 ## Description
 This project is a simple login system built with Go and the Fiber web framework.
 It includes user registration, login, logout, password reset, and user management functionalities.
-The application uses a PostgreSQL database for data storage and bcrypt for password hashing.
+The application uses a MySQL database for data storage and bcrypt for password hashing.

 ## Prerequisites
 - Go (version 1.16 or later)
-- PostgreSQL
+- MySQL
 - Git

 ## Installation